johnsonr84/restaurant-roulette/README.md

 GIVEN a Food dashboard
 WHEN I click on find restaurant button
-THEN user is presented with option to select zip code
+THEN user is presented with option to select zip code WHEN I enter valid zip code, I am promted to select a type of food category THEN user is presented with an option to select price range WHEN I set the price range filter, then I am prompted to set distance radius from the zip input
 ```

 ## Mock-Up